Dutchman's Pipevine

 Symphyotrichum oolentangiense, Aster azureus

 Blue flowers (0.5" to 1") with yellow centers beautify the garden with color & attract pollinators seeking late-season nectar.
-This plant is easy to grow, drought-tolerant & can be used in rock gardens.
+Plant in well-drained soil.
+Drought-tolerant & can be used in rock gardens.
 Grown from Kentucky-source seed.

 Light: Full Sun